1. Updates for SeaLife Micro 3.0 Camera Firmware and Android/iOS Apps

 Note: You may also format the camera to delete all files.

 We are not aware of any problems that would cause the camera to lock-up.
-In the unlikely event you experience a camera lock-up, push and hold the shutter and power buttons for 5 seconds to force-off the camera.
+In the unlikely event the camera locks-up, push and hold the shutter button and power key simultaneously for 5 seconds to force-off the camera.
 Please report any lock-ups to SeaLife service center at service@sealife-cameras.com.
 Include camera serial # and any details about when the lock-up occurred.

 Here is how to connect the Micro 3.0 camera to any smart phone/tablet using a USB cable and camera adapter.
 A wired connection results in much faster download speed compared to wireless connection.